Erreur32/homeassistant-dozzle-addon/README.md

 # homeassistant-dozzle-addon
-homeassistant dozzle addon add-on repository
+homeassistant dozzle addon add-on repository ( not working yet )

 [Dozzle](https://dozzle.dev/) can run in [agent mode](https://dozzle.dev/guide/agent) which can expose Docker hosts to other Dozzle instances.
 All communication is done over a secured connection using TLS.
 This means that you can deploy Dozzle on a remote host and connect to it from your local machine.